fremartini/eCP/README.md

 # Documentation
 ## Wrapper interface
-Currently the wrapper is built by collecting all C++ declarations in one file and all definitions in another file and then these two files are used by Swig to compile the shared library used by the Python wrapper by eCP.
+SWIG is used to construct the Python-based wrapper around the C++ code.
+SWIG is handled by Cmake which will recompile the wrapper every time the code base is recompiled.
+This will also happen inside the docker container, when the code is sent to the Ann-Benchmarks framework for testing.

-The wrapper interface exposes two functions from the C++ source code:
+The wrapper interface is described in `./eCP/swig/eCP.i` and exposes two functions from the C++ source code as outlined below.
+The interface file is used to describe exactly what part of the C++ code is exposed through the Python API:

 ### eCP_Index(S, L, m)
 Builds an index with the provided dataset.